Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 The next chapter will be about citizen science workshops, as [we offer them to students and teachers](http://scifabric.com/crowdsourcing/#education) as a new way to discover science and learn by doing.
-The chapter will include a new course on how you can build the nanoscope, use its technology and learn the citizen science approach of it.
+The chapter will include a new course on how you can build the nanoscope, use its technology and learn the citizen science approach.

 In November 2015 we wrote the first draft.
-We proposed to [Medialab-Prado](http://medialab-prado.es/) (Madrid, Spain) to organize an event like this, and they accepted it.
+We proposed that [Medialab-Prado](http://medialab-prado.es/) (Madrid, Spain) organize an event like this, and they accepted.

 <div class="embed-responsive embed-responsive-16by9">
 <iframe src="//giphy.com/embed/11sBLVxNs7v6WA" width="480" height="216" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 </div>

-The workshop became quite popular and the Spanish national TV show, [La aventura del saber](http://www.rtve.es/television/la-aventura-del-saber/) (the adventure of knowing) interviewed us, showing how we built the microscope and analyzed some of the samples (it starts at minute 14:00, only in Spanish):
+The workshop became popular and Spanish national TV show [La aventura del saber](http://www.rtve.es/television/la-aventura-del-saber/) (the adventure of knowing) interviewed us, showing how we built the microscope and analyzed some of the samples (it starts at minute 14:00, only in Spanish):